vacp2p/vac.dev/docs/vsus.md

 ## Distributed Systems Testing (DST)

-The Distributed Systems Testing (DST) R&D Service Unit is responsible for developing distributed systems testing software.
+The Distributed Systems Testing (DST) R&D service unit is responsible for developing distributed systems testing software.
 DST's primary objective is to assist IFT projects in understanding the scaling behaviour of their nodes within larger networks.
 By conducting thorough regression testing, the DST unit helps identify potential bottlenecks and performance issues, ensuring the reliability and stability of the projects.